lily-open-source/Environmental-Monitoring-System/Readme.md

 2. **Sensor Initialization**:
    - Initializes the SHT31 and MQ-137 sensors.

-3. **RS-485 Initialization**:
-   - Configures the pins and initializes the RS-485 communication.

-4. **Data Collection and Calculation**:
+3. **Data Collection and Calculation**:
    - Reads sensor data, calculates the heat index, and categorizes it.

-5. **Data Transmission and Display**:
+4. **Data Transmission and Display**:
-   - Sends the data to the Blynk app, displays it on the LCD, and transmits it over the RS-485 network.
+   - Depending on the version, sends the data to Adafruit IO or Blynk, displays it on the LCD, and transmits it over the RS-485 network.

 ## Heat Index Calculation
 The heat index (H.I.) is calculated using the following formula: